charathmathew/SquashPong/README.md

 Uses the pygame library: https://www.pygame.org/

 A single player pong game where the ball can bounce off three walls (top, left and bottom).
-You control pong paddle with your mouse.
+You control the pong paddle with your mouse.

 Possible future improvements:
 1. Add a game over/play again screen